w5xd/PacketRainGauge/README.md

 on the joints between the base and cover, and also to seal the wire holes.
 Consider the enclosure as disposable.
 If you need to access the PCB after sealing it, plan to destroy the enclosure and print a new one.

+I substituted #4 brass wood screws for the original steel screws that held the PCB inside the funnel assembly, because I suspected that the strong magnet attraction on them might chage the mechanical balance of the rocker and thus change the calibration.

 <h3 id="MAGNET_ORIENTATION">Magnet Orientation</h3>
 The B422 magnet's 1/4" dimension fits into the rocker mount in the obvious 1/4" slot dimension.
 But there are four 1/8" sides to the magnet that might face up!
-The magnet has two opposing 1/8" faces that work when facing the sensor
+The magnet has two opposing 1/8" faces that are optimumm when facing the sensor
- (the ones with the poles) and the other two 1/8" faces are no good!
-It requires another magnet with known poles to figure out which face is right.
+ (the ones with the poles) and the other two 1/8" faces are far less effective!
+Another magnet with known poles helps figure out which face is right.
 Here are some: <a href='https://www.kjmagnetics.com/products.asp?cat=163'>
 https://www.kjmagnetics.com/products.asp?cat=163</a>.
 The B422 may be mounted with either its North pole or South pole facing the PCB.
 (One orientation will permanently give positive readings in the magnetic sensor, the other will give negative.)
+You can also use the assembled PCB and sketch to read out the magnetic field with the magnet close.
+When oriented properly, it will read the maximum magnitude (either + or - ) about 16000.